 When the police arrive, the officer in charge will create a report to document the accident.
-Furthermore, you should acquire the report number and the commanding officer’s name and badge number for legal purposes.
+Furthermore, you should acquire the report number, the commanding officer’s name, and the badge number for legal purposes.

 While you wait, try to avoid the small talk as much as possible.
 Also, you mustn’t force the issues by offering your opinion about who caused the accident.
 Instead, exchange necessary legal information with the other driver and wait for the authorities to arrive.

 Step #3 Gather all facts related to the accidents